MicrosoftDocs/azure-ai-docs/articles/ai-services/encryption/cognitive-services-encryption-keys-portal.md

 ## Limitations

 * The customer-managed key for encryption can only be updated to keys in the same Azure Key Vault instance.
-* After deployment, you can't switch from Microsoft-managed keys to Customer-managed keys or vice versa.
+* After deployment, hubs cannot switch from Microsoft-managed keys to Customer-managed keys or vice versa.
 * Resources that are created in the Microsoft-managed Azure resource group in your subscription can't be modified by you or be provided by you at the time of creation as existing resources.
 * You can't delete Microsoft-managed resources used for customer-managed keys without also deleting your hub.
 * [Azure AI services Customer-Managed Key Request Form](https://aka.ms/cogsvc-cmk) is still required for Speech and Content Moderator.